RichardsGroup/LSST_OpSim/README.md

     python -m ipykernel install --user --name rubin --display-name "rubin"
 ```

-From now on, the $\texttt{rubin_sim}$ package should be accessible in both a script and a notebook (you need to select the "rubin" kernel in the notebook interface).
+From now on, the **rubin_sim** package should be accessible in both a script and a notebook (you need to select the "rubin" kernel in the notebook interface).

 ## Getting Started
 Once you have finished the setup, clone this repo to your `persistent`